teuncm/float-neighbors/README.md

 The infinity values used for retrieving neighbors have to be treated with special care: they are put in an array with the custom dtype and subsequently retrieved to maintain precision and byte order.

 Runtime complexity of the program is `O(n)` as the previous float is always used to calculate the next float.

+Memory complexity of the program is `O(1)` as the program initially walks up and subsequently walks down to calculate and display all the floats one by one in descending order.

 Converting a float into its hex representation is not trivial.
 Luckily, NumPy provides a method to convert an entire NumPy array to a bytes object: `tobytes/0`.
 We use this method on a NumPy array containing a single float and then use Python's `hex/0` to convert it into hex format.